greenpeace/planet4-docker/README.md

 1. Specifically stating which containers to build:
 ```
 # Perform a remote build of a small subset
-./build.sh -r nginx-pagespeed wordpress
+./build.sh -r openresty wordpress
 ```
-In this example, only the nginx-pagespeed and wordpress images are built.
+In this example, only the openresty and wordpress images are built.

 2. Building the dependency chain from a given start point:
 ```